Thomas Kaplan: Career

 Inspired by Marc Faber, who held that precious metals were insurance against the "monetary foolishness" of central governments, Kaplan focused on natural resources investing.
 In 1993, he founded Apex Silver Mines to capitalize on the improving supply/demand fundamentals of metals.
-While he was chairman and chief executive officer of Apex, his team discovered and financed the San Cristobal deposit in Bolivia, now one of the largest producers of silver and zinc in the world.
-Kaplan retired from Apex Silver at the end of 2004 to focus on his new exploration projects.
+While he was chairman and chief executive officer of Apex, his team discovered and financed the mining of the San Cristobal deposit in Bolivia.
+Kaplan retired from Apex Silver at the end of 2004.

-In 2003, a company related to Kaplan became the largest investor in African Platinum Plc (then known as Southern African Resources Plc), enabling it to explore and develop one of the largest platinum group metals projects in South Africa.
+In 2003, a company related to Kaplan became the largest investor in African Platinum Plc (then known as Southern African Resources Plc).
 In 2007, Kaplan sold his position in African Platinum as part of a transaction in which the company was acquired by Impala Platinum Limited, at a valuation of $580 million.

 Also in 2003, Kaplan founded Leor Exploration & Production LLC, which became the fastest-growing privately held hydrocarbon exploration and production company in the United States.
-In 2007, Leor’s natural gas assets were sold to Encana (now Ovintiv) for $2.55 billion.
+In 2007, Leor's natural gas assets were sold to Encana (now Ovintiv) for $2.55 billion.

 Kaplan first began investing heavily in gold in 2000.
 Since the sales of African Platinum and Leor in 2007, Kaplan has focused on the Electrum Group.
-Its exploration arm, Electrum Ltd., which he co-founded with Dr. Larry Buchanan, owns a diversified international portfolio of gold exploration assets.
-Its other entities hold significant interests in several publicly traded companies, including NovaGold Resources and Gabriel Resources Ltd., two companies that own several of the largest proven gold resources in the world.
-Among its private interests, the Electrum Group is the controlling shareholder of Sunshine Silver Mining & Refining Corporation, which owns the Sunshine Mine in Idaho, the most prolific silver mine in U.S. history, as well as the Los Gatos silver-zinc deposit in Mexico, which it is developing in partnership with Dowa of Japan.
+Its exploration arm, Electrum Ltd., which he co-founded with Dr. Larry Buchanan, owns gold exploration assets.
+Its other entities hold interests in several publicly traded companies, including NovaGold Resources and Gabriel Resources Ltd., two companies that own gold resources.
+Among its private interests, the Electrum Group is the controlling shareholder of Sunshine Silver Mining & Refining Corporation, which owns the Sunshine Mine in Idaho, a large silver mine in U.S. history, as well as the Los Gatos silver-zinc deposit in Mexico, which it is developing in partnership with Dowa of Japan.
 Gatos Silver went public in October 2020, raising $170 million.

+In the spring of 2009, Kaplan was quoted as saying "I can find no better time than now to recommend its purchase to others.
+Some will say that US$800 gold seems expensive.
+I would suggest the contrary: that a few years from now, sub-$1,000 gold will feel like a true gift."

-In August 2020, it was reported that Warren Buffett's Berkshire Hathaway had made an investment in Barrick Gold, NovaGold's joint venture partner in the Donlin Gold mine project in Alaska.
+In August 2020, it was reported that Warren Buffett's Berkshire Hathaway had made an investment in Barrick Gold, NOVAGOLD's joint venture partner in the Donlin Gold mine project in Alaska.
 This prompted Kaplan to recall the positive impact of Buffett's purchase of silver bullion at the time he was taking his silver mining company public in 1997.
+Beginning in 2010, Kaplan began accumulating silver mining assets and waited for long-stagnant prices to rebound.

-As a leading investor in gold, Kaplan is credited with correctly predicting that gold prices would increase.
-His investment strategy and commitment to gold led Bloomberg Businessweek to refer to him as "Gold's Evangelist."
-He says his "mantra" is to "go for the great assets that give you tremendous underlying leverage to your theme... but only in jurisdictions that will allow you to keep the fruits of the leverage."
+Kaplan says his "mantra" is to "go for the great assets that give you tremendous underlying leverage to your theme... but only in jurisdictions that will allow you to keep the fruits of the leverage."
 Analysts have referred to his highlighting the importance of jurisdictional risks in the mining industry as the "Kaplan Doctrine".